TL;DR

 Measuring Candidate Engagement

-Other KPIs of strong engagement include low drop-off rates, high response rates, positive reviews on platforms like Glassdoor, and high referral numbers.
-Engaged candidates are far more likely to recommend an employer to peers, expanding the talent pool organically.
-Looking forward, evolving technologies and changing candidate expectations are shaping the next era of engagement, defining how recruiters will connect with talent in the future.
+Additional indicators of strong engagement include low drop-off rates, high response rates to recruiter outreach, positive reviews on Glassdoor and similar platforms, and candidate referral rates.
+Engaged candidates are more likely to recommend the employer to peers, expanding the talent pipeline organically and at low cost.

 The Next Era of Candidate Engagement